delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find Out if My Bankruptcy Case is Closed in Delaware?

 The Debtor Electronic Bankruptcy Noticing (DeBN) program is also a platform that provides free electronic noticing about bankruptcy cases to registered debtors.
-Enrolled debtors can receive all court notices and orders concerning their cases by email on the same day they occur.
-To create a DeBN account, debtors must complete and file a form with the court.
+Enrolled debtors typically receive all court notices and orders concerning their cases by email on the same day they occur.
+To create a DeBN account, debtors complete and file a form with the court.

 Can a Bankruptcy be Expunged in Delaware?